 Can You Trust Home Estimate Websites?

 The short answer is maybe.
 You may have noticed that if you’ve used the home estimate websites mentioned above, you receive a wide range of numbers.
-Accuracy has improved in recent years, but there’s still room for error.
+Even with small margins of error, there’s still room for inaccuracy.

 Even though these online tools use data that’s publicly available, some data is more valuable than others.
 For example, non-disclosure states (states that don't require disclosure of sales) won’t have sales data on their public records, which can make it more difficult to come up with an accurate estimate.